cfengine/documentation/reference/components/cf-agent/agent_control_promises.markdown

 **Notes**:

 Sets the agent's syslog facility level.
 See the manual pages for syslog.
-This is ignored on Windows, as CFEngine Nova creates event logs.
+This is ignored on Windows, as CFEngine Enterprise creates event logs.